BlankZhu/rust-restful-example/README.md

     );
 }
 ```
-This controller use functions defined in the same source code file to call the `Service` level code.
+This controller use functions defined in the same source code file to call the `Service` level codes.

-For more details, check the code in `src/app/module/api_auth/controller/mod.rs`.
+For more details, see the codes in [`src/app/module/api_auth/controller/mod.rs`](src/app/module/api_auth/controller/mod.rs).

 If you want to add your own controller, just add a *.rs code file to `src/app/module/[ModuleName]/controller`.

 ### Service

-After the api-auth controller, it's time to describe the bussiness related code in `src/app/module/[ModuleName]/service`.
+After the api-auth controller, it's time to describe the bussiness related codes in `src/app/module/[ModuleName]/service`.

 In the api-auth's `Service` level, a struct `APIAuthService` is defined.
 The `APIAuthService` is a struct with empty data members but also a collection of bussiness related functions.
 Here the DTO passed in by upper controller is examinted, converted, or extracted for the next following database related operations.